jon-harper/jon-harper.github.io/docs/abs/about.md

 *[delamination]: Delamination: separation of a 3D print's adjacent layers due to material warp.
 A print with delamination is structurally weak and should be discarded.
 *[anneal]: Anneal: To heat a material and allow to cool slowly in order to relieve internal stresses.
 Annealing plastic often takes hours.
 *[annealed]: Anneal: To heat a material and allow to cool slowly in order to relieve internal stresses.
 Annealing plastic often takes hours.
+*[warp]:
+    Warp: Warp is deformation of printed plastic from uneven cooling.
+Warp typically affects parts at the edges and causes "lift" or "curling".